DevUrf/Victor-Launcher/README.md

 If you have any questions or want any clarification on the above conditions please make an issue and ask us.

-If you are just building Prism Launcher for your distribution, please make sure to set the `Launcher_BUILD_PLATFORM` to a slug representing your distribution.
+If you are just building Victor Client for your distribution, please make sure to set the `Launcher_BUILD_PLATFORM` to a slug representing your distribution.
 Examples are `archlinux`, `fedora` and `nixpkgs`.

 Note that if you build this software without removing the provided API keys in [CMakeLists.txt](CMakeLists.txt) you are accepting the following terms and conditions: